 Gangotri and Yamunotri, the sources of the Ganges and Yamuna, devoted to Ganga and Yamuna respectively, fall in the upper reaches of the state and together with Badrinath(dedicated to Vishnu) and Kedarnath (dedicated to Shiva) form the Chota Char Dham, one of Hinduism’s most divine and auspicious pilgrimage circuits.
 Haridwar, which means “Gateway to the God”, is a prime Hindu destination.
 Haridwar hosts the Haridwar Kumbh Mela every twelve years, in which millions of pilgrims take part in all parts of India and the world.
 Rishikesh near Haridwar is known as the distinguished yoga center of India.
 The state has an plenty of temples and shrines, many dedicated to local deities or displays of Shiva and Durga references to many of which can be found in Hindu scriptures and legends.
 Uttarakhand is, however, a place of pilgrimage not only for Hindus.
 Piran Kaliyar Sharif near Roorkee is a pilgrimage site to Muslims, Gurdwara Hemkund Sahib, Gurdwara Nanakmatta Sahib, and Gurdwara Reetha Sahib are pilgrimage centers for Sikhs.
 Tibetan Buddhism has also created its presence with the reconstruction of Mindrolling monastery and its Buddha Stupa, described because the world’s highest at Clement town, Dehradun.

-It is an English version of one of my Bengali write ups which published in one Bengali magazine ‘Tathyakendra’ on 1st April, 2009.
-We, a group of 15, all members from our family traveled Kumaon in the year of 2008.
+This is an English version of one of my Bengali write ups which published in one Bengali magazine ‘Tathyakendra’ on 1st April, 2009.
+We, a group of 15 members from our family traveled Kumaon in the year of 2008.
 After 11 years I am reminiscing here one of my most memorable tours.
-It will help my readers as Kumaon tour guides those who wish to travel Kumaon.
+It is an updated one; it will help my readers to know about do’s and don’ts in Kumaon trip.